AbenezerKitata/AbenezerKitata/README.md

 - 👋 Hi, I’m @AbenezerKitata
-- 👀 I’m interested in Computer Science, Human Anatomy and Physiology and Soccer
+- 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on any project I am able to work on for now
 - 📫 How to reach me abi4kit@gmail.com